ekrars2699/sep10-freedom-project/prep/plan.md

 * Task/Timeline
 ---
-4/24+25 - Content, Images + start HTML
+4/24+25 - Work on plan.md
-4/28-29 - Bootstrap components
+4/28-29 - Work on content and adding images
-4/30- CSS
+4/30- Bootstrap components
-5/1-2 - Grid system
+5/1-2 - Grid system + CSS
-5/3-5 - Finish Grid system or work on any unfinished part of MVP
+5/3-5 - Add A-frame.
 #### Beyond MVP

 * Task
+  More components such as card.
+  More colors